 To meet these needs, your camera in motion needs to be adaptable in terms of video stabilization not only before it’s used but also out in the field.
 Sometimes, you may also need to use the same device for both information gathering and experience-based use cases.
 Take the case of a law enforcement bodycam that needs to capture information in the heat of the moment and then present realistic video evidence after the fact.

 As a result, next-gen video stabilization algorithms will need to be increasingly flexible and adaptable to different uses to create just the right balance of video stabilization power.
 Many experience-based video stabilization use cases demand that we reimagine the way we perceive video quality and create a more realistic experience that approximates a professional human cameraperson.

+For more insights on how our very definition of what the best video stabilizer is must change and why more flexibility is needed to meet tomorrow’s needs, check out our guide, “Reimaging video stabilization quality”.
 Don’t hesitate to get in touch with us and engage in dialogue on your view of present and future video capabilities.
-For inspiration, insights and best practices for the next generation of video stabilization, enter your email address and subscribe to our newsletter.
+For inspiration, insights and best practices for the next generation of video stabilization, enter your email address below and subscribe to our newsletter.